binapani-edu/blog/blogs/journey-of-social-media/content.md

     </sup>
 </p>

-Founded by **Andrew Weinreich** in 1997, **SixDegrees.com** pioneered online social networking by introducing user profiles, friend lists, connections, and view friends' networks.
+Founded by **Andrew Weinreich** in 1997, **SixDegrees.com** pioneered online social networking by introducing user profiles, friend lists, connections, and viewing friends' networks.
 It was the **first true social networking site**, establishing a new paradigm for digital interaction that would later influence major platforms like Facebook and LinkedIn.[[1]](#1)

 The platform's name referenced the popular *"six degrees of separation"* concept, emphasizing the possibility of worldwide connections through just a handful of personal links.[[2]](#2) Although revolutionary, SixDegrees faced challenges attracting sustained user interest and generating sufficient income, ultimately shutting down operations in December 2000.[[3]](#3)[[7]](#7)

-Though SixDegrees was **ahead of its time**, it showed that people wanted to connect with each other online in a social networked way.
-It proved that creating online communities was a viable concept, even though the society were not fully ready for such a platform in the late 1990s.
+Though SixDegrees was **ahead of its time**, it showed that people wanted to connect with each other online in a social-networked way.
+It proved that creating online communities was a viable concept, even though society was not fully ready for such a platform in the late 1990s.

 Ultimately, SixDegrees served as a **crucial precursor** to today's social media landscape, and its fundamental approach of connecting individuals through mutual acquaintances and social connections became a blueprint that shaped numerous platforms that followed.[[4]](#4)